software-architecture-guild/katas-2025/README.md

 > *Evaluates the financial impact of architectural decisions, balancing implementation, operation, and scalability costs with business value.*

 Candidates pay $800 per certification.
-The validation process alone takes 11 hours of an Expert’s time, who is compensated at $50 per hour, resulting in a $550 validation cost, which accounts for 68% of the test fee.
+The validation process alone takes 11 hours of an Expert’s time, which is compensated at $50 per hour, resulting in a $550 validation cost, accounting for 68% of the test fee.

 Additionally, there are other costs to consider, including hosting expenses, designated experts’ time for maintaining tests and case studies, and administrator salaries.
-While not all candidates will pass Test 1, potentially reducing average validation costs, relying on failure rates as a cost-saving strategy is not practical.
+While not all candidates will pass Test 1, potentially reducing average validation costs, relying on failure rates as a cost-saving strategy is impractical.
 Therefore, **we assume the full validation cost applies to every candidate** to ensure accurate financial planning.

 ### Quality Perspective